 -Tyramine-rich food should be avoided beginning on the first day of therapy with a dose of 9 mg/24 hours or 12 mg/24 hours and continued to be avoided for 2 weeks after these doses are reduced to 6 mg/24 hours or less.

 What other drugs will affect selegiline transdermal?

-There are many other medicines that can cause serious medical problems if you take them while using selegiline.
+Many drugs can interact with selegiline, and some drugs should not be used together.
 Tell your doctor about all your current medicines and any you start or stop using, especially:

 any other antidepressant;

 an herbal or dietary supplement that contains tyramine; or

 This list is not complete and many other drugs can interact with selegiline.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 After you stop using selegiline, you may need to wait at least 2 weeks before you start using other medicines.

 More about selegiline

 - Drug Images